psyb0t/docker-claude-code/README.md

 ## 🦴 Gotchas

 - This tool uses `--dangerously-skip-permissions`.
 Because Claude likes to live fast and break sandboxes.
 - SSH keys are mounted to allow commit/push shenanigans.
-Keep ‘em safe, goblin.
+Keep 'em safe, goblin.
 - Volumes mount the current directory into the container workspace.
-That’s your playground.
+That's your playground.
+- Docker socket is mounted so Claude can spawn containers within containers.
+Docker-in-Docker madness enabled.

 ## 📜 License